Nicolas-Tietz/JavascriptAdvancedProject/README.md

-# 🚀 Welcome to your new awesome project!
+# 🚀 HackerNews Fetcher!

-This project has been created using **webpack-cli**, you can now run
+This project is a simple website that shows the news from HackerNews website using their APIs.

 ```
 npm run build